Sydney Women’s Baseball League Hits a Home Run for Queer Inclusion on 30th Anniversary - Star Observer

 Sydney Women’s Baseball League: a safe space with zero tolerance for discrimination

 That legacy has been built not just on innings and scoreboards, but on rainbow flags and late-night hospital fundraisers.
-For three decades, SWBL has paraded with pride at the Sydney Gay and Lesbian Mardi Gras, stood visible at community events like Fair Day, and dug deep for its members when they needed it most — raising funds for players undergoing cancer treatment or gender-affirming surgery.
+At various times over its three decades, SWBL has paraded with pride at the Sydney Gay and Lesbian Mardi Gras, stood visible at community events like Fair Day, and dug deep for its members when they needed it most — raising funds for players undergoing cancer treatment or gender-affirming surgery.

 In a sporting landscape that can often feel exclusionary or hostile to gender-diverse and queer athletes, SWBL has long modelled a different way.